 1. Overall Description:

-SA5 would like to inform SA2 that the following slice specific configurations, resulting from GST requirements, can be configured into 5GC.
+SA5 acknowledge the conclusion made in TR 23.700-40 regarding KI#1, KI#2 and KI#3, wherein, the related OAM configuration are expected.
+SA5 would like to inform SA2 that the following slice specific configurations, resulting from GST requirements, can be provided/configured into 5GC, as needed.